sergeio/riddle-blog/math.md

 ### Something a teeny bit different

-Let's try visualizing an infinite sum that doesn't converge to 1.
+For comparison, let's try visualizing an infinite sum that doesn't converge to 1.
 That is to say, something that won't fill the box up all the way:
 $ S_{q} = \sum\limits_{n=1}^\infty \frac{1}{4^n} $

 Now we'll want each subsequent box to have 1/4 the area of the preceding one.